 What is flu?

 Flu – short for influenza – is a name used to refer to a group of common viral infections that are most prevalent during the winter months.
-Although the it is frequently associated with the common cold, it’s caused by completely separate viruses and – since the flu can be life-threatening – it’s important to be aware of how they differ.
+Although it is frequently confused with the common cold, it’s caused by a completely separate virus.
+Since the flu can be life-threatening – it’s important to be aware of how they differ.

 While you may feel as though your symptoms are simply a ‘bad cold’ they could in fact be caused by a flu virus, and – if you are in an at-risk group – you may need medical treatment.
-Read our doctors’ article on the difference between cold and flu.
+Make sure you know the difference between cold and flu.

 Those most at-risk are: